Sunday, August 18, 2024

 Reacher, Season 2

-You can catch Reacher Seasons 1-2 on Prime Video.
+You can catch Reacher Season 1-2 available on Prime Video.

 After The Flood, Season 1

-BritBox has become my weekend companion for crime thrillers and medical dramas.
-One show that captured my attention is After the Flood, which explores intriguing small-town mysteries.
+BritBox has become my weekend binge material, and one show that captured my attention is After the Flood, which is no exception.

 You can catch After The Flood on BritBox.